alanb1501/balasuar.github.com/source/_posts/2012-10-31-the-case-against-password-auth.markdown

 categories: [security, opinion]
 ---

+### tl;dr

+Password auth is hard and you're going to screw it up.
+Don't put your users at risk, and instead let someone who has better resources at their disposal handle password security.

 ## Introduction

 Passwords are ubiquitous.
 We have passwords for everything: email, phones, cars, mobile apps, ATMs, bank-accounts, ecommerce sites, alarm systems, picking up our kids, even for sex (say "pickles" if this hurts too much).